Home/Resources/Buzzwords Explained: Gentle Parenting

 This is what gentle parenting looks like:

-A gentle parent calmly and directly tells a child that their choices are not okay and communicates to the child that they are going to help.
-Direct statements like “I am feeling disappointed right now in how you are acting; I am going to pick you up and take you to the car now so we can calm down,” are a perfect example of gentle parenting.
-It is not permissive, but it also does not seek to further shame or embarrass a child who is already having a difficult time.
+A gentle parent calmly and directly tells a child they seem to need support and lets them know they are going to help.
+Direct statements like “It’s okay to have big feelings about leaving the park.
+I’m going to help and pick you up and take you to the car.
+You can decide if you want a hug or not,” are a perfect example of gentle parenting.
+It is not permissive, but it also does not seek to shame or embarrass a child who is already having a difficult time.

 Young children don’t know how to manage their feelings yet.
 If caregivers can be calm when the child is not, children learn they can depend on their caregiver during even her toughest moments.